 5. When the loaf begins to get nice and brown, take it out of the oven, run a butter knife along the sides of your pan and let rest for 5 minutes, then carefully remove the bread from the pan.

-6. Allow the bread to cool thoroughly on a rack in order to prevent the insides from g
+6. Allow the bread to cool thoroughly on a rack in order to prevent the insides from getting gummy.

 As I had no wheatbran or wheat germ, I used 3 tbs sunflower seeds, 3 tbs flaxseeds and et 2 tbs pumpkin seeds.